Last Updated on 02-09-2023

 - Filled in the application form including the barcode.
 You can fill out the form on Taiwan’s government website.
-It is recommended that students fill out this form only after they receive the approved number from the Mandarin Training Center.
 If you require guidance when filling out the form, please refer to how to apply for a student visa step-by-step process.

 - The original and a photocopy of your passport (valid for more than 6 months and must have blank pages).